LubomirGeorgiev/bnb-currency-exchange-rates/README.md

 <!-- END LINKS (DO NOT EVER FU*ING DELETE THIS COMMENT FOR THE LOVE OF YOUR LIFE!!!
 IF YOU ARE CURIOS HOW IT WORKS, YOU CAN HAVE A LOOK AT ./src/updateReadme.ts) -->

+# How to configure

+The default configuration is available in [.env.defaults](.env.defaults).
+If you want to overwrite any of the properties in the default configuration in you create `.env` in the root directory.

+# How to use

+1. `npm install`
+2. `npm run start`

 # How to generate DB migrations

 ```